Earnings underpin FTSE, Barratt impresses but TalkTalk slumps

 Investors seemed more likely to buy consumer-exposed stocks now than in the first quarter, with an inflation-related hit to consumption seen to be mostly priced in, he added.

-Broadcaster ITV fell 2.3 percent after saying advertising revenues could fall as much as 20 percent in June.
+Broadcaster ITV, meanwhile, fell 1.7 percent after saying advertising revenues could fall as much as 20 percent in June.
 It kept its guidance for full-year performance unchanged.

 "The update confirms a weak trend for both net advertising revenue and studios in the first half - but no worse than anticipated, and already well flagged," said Panmure Gordon analyst Jonathan Helliwell, who has a 'hold' rating on the stock.

-Mid-cap TalkTalk's shares dropped 7.5 percent after the broadband company cut its dividend and missed its forecast for full-year core earnings.
+Mid-cap TalkTalk's shares spiralled down 10 percent after the broadband company cut its dividend and missed its forecast for full-year core earnings.

 TalkTalk halved its final dividend to 5.0 pence from 10.58 pence a year ago, saying it would focus on returning the business to customer growth.